 I am a 25-year-old Saudi woman who lives in Boston.
 I was born in Champaign, Illinois, while my parents studied there, so I am American.
 I have spent half of my life in America and the other half in Jeddah, our liberal Mecca on the Arabian Peninsula, an oasis of tolerance, understanding, and learning in an Arab world that is often most restrictive, especially for women.
-I love Jeddah dearly, and I want to practice dentistry in both countries.
-I first became a dentist in Saudi Arabia for various reasons; now, I want to become a dentist in America.
+I love Jeddah dearly and want to practice dentistry in both countries.
+I first became a dentist in Saudi Arabia for various reasons; now, I want to become one in America.
 My long-term goal is to become a professor of endodontics at the King Abdulaziz University School of Dentistry in Jeddah, where I went to dental school.

 I firmly believe in American ideals, especially pursuing happiness and one’s dreams.
 Unlike most girls, I was drawn to the physical sciences since childhood.
 By the time I was in high school, I was incredibly passionate about mathematics and physics, even measuring my sense of self-worth by my level of success at solving math problems.
-After completing high school in 2004, I toyed with the idea of becoming an architect and constructing huge buildings and unique, beautiful houses with my name on them.
-I had to adjust to the fact that there were no architecture programs that admitted women in the KSA.
+After completing high school in 2004, I toyed with becoming an architect and constructing huge buildings and unique, beautiful houses with my name on them.
+I had to adjust to the fact that no architecture programs admitted women in the KSA.
 Now that I am more mature, however, at 25, I am most pleased that I chose to become a dentist.
 I thrive on the science of dentistry, but I now vastly appreciate the gift of touch, healing and preserving health, and the human intimacy of dentistry.

 Almost one in five residents in my city, Jeddah, live in poverty.
 Awareness of the problem has grown, and plans have been drawn to reduce the poverty rate to only 2.2% by 2020.
 If such a transformation were to take place, even on a more modest scale, I am convinced that improved social structures of oral health have an essential role in this war on poverty.
 Being accepted into your program and completing the finest dentistry training in the world will provide me with consummate credentials as well as a toolkit of ideas and network resources so that I will have the privilege of being at the forefront of developments in the improvement of oral care, at least in Jeddah if not in the KSA as a whole.